amplify-code/filter/README.md

 ## Installation

- - `composer require ascentcreative\filter` - although the repository location may need to be added to you composer.json file.
+ - `composer require amplifycode\filter` - although the repository location may need to be added to you composer.json file.

 ## Core concepts